Measles, Mumps & Rubella (MMR) Vaccine

 What are measles, mumps and rubella?

-Measles, mumps, and rubella are highly contagious viral diseases that have the potential to be very serious.
-They can be spread through contact with an infected person through the air.
+Measles, mumps and rubella are highly contagious viral diseases that have the potential to be very serious.
+They can be spread from infected people through the air.

-The measles virus causes fever, cough, runny nose, pink eye, and rash.
+The measles virus causes fever, cough, runny nose, pink eye and rash.
 If the measles virus infects the lungs, it can cause pneumonia.
-Some older children infected with the virus will suffer from inflammation of the brain which can cause seizures and permanent brain damage.
+Some older children infected with the virus will suffer from brain inflammation, which can cause seizures and permanent brain damage.

-The mumps virus usually causes fever, headache, and swollen glands.
-It can lead to deafness, meningitis, painful swelling of the testicles or ovaries and, rarely, death.
+The mumps virus usually causes fever, headache and swollen glands.
+It can lead to deafness, meningitis, painful swelling of the testicles or ovaries and, in some cases, death.

-Rubella, also known as German measles, causes rash, low-grade fever, and arthritis.
-If a pregnant woman gets rubella she could have a miscarriage or her baby could be born with serious birth defects.
+Rubella, also known as German measles, causes rash, low-grade fever and arthritis.
+If a pregnant woman gets rubella, she could miscarry or give birth to a baby with serious birth defects.